 4. Press CHECK FOR ERRORS AND SUBMIT.
 If errors are displayed, correct and press Check for Errors again.

-5. If there are no errors, Press Finalize.
+5. If there are no errors, your application will submit and you'll see a confirmation page displayed.
 You will receive a confirmation email

 6. Print TWO COPIES of the confirmation email